It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 And those, of course, we are free to disagree with.

-So the Senator has given himself an out.
+So the senator has given himself an out.

 But see what they want.

-The titular head of the party, and so yesterday it was time to condemn me.
+And so yesterday it was time to condemn me.

 And it also was the same thing over on CNN's reliable sources.